ademsuslu/ademsuslu/README.md

 Hi there 👋
 Adem here.
-I'm a Frontend Developer, interested in everything but my specialty is Frontend.
+I'm a Fullstack Developer, interested in everything but my specialty is Frontend.
 Also working as Freelance

 React.js / Next.js